Knowing Me, Knowing You: Reception

-"Knowing Me, Knowing You" proved to be one of ABBA's more successful singles, hitting #1 in West Germany (ABBA's sixth consecutive chart-topper there) and the United Kingdom, Ireland, Mexico and South Africa, and reaching the top 3 in Austria, Belgium, the Netherlands and Switzerland.
+"Knowing Me, Knowing You" proved to be one of ABBA's more successful singles, hitting #1 in West Germany (ABBA's sixth consecutive chart-topper there and had sold over 300,000 copies there by September 1979), and the United Kingdom, Ireland, Mexico and South Africa, and reaching the top 3 in Austria, Belgium, the Netherlands and Switzerland.
 It was a top 10 hit in Australia, Canada, France, New Zealand and Norway.
 In the United States, it became ABBA's sixth top 20 single, peaking at #14 on the Hot 100 and reaching #7 on Billboard's AC chart.

 In the UK, "Knowing Me, Knowing You" was one of the biggest singles of 1977.
 It also began a second run of three consecutive #1 singles for ABBA (followed by "The Name of the Game" and "Take a Chance on Me"), the group having had three consecutive #1 hit singles in 1976.
 As of September 2021, it is the group's third-biggest song in the country with 1.02 million chart sales, made up of pure sales and streams.

-By September 1979 in West Germany "Knowing Me, Knowing You" had sold over 300,000 copies.

 Billboard reviewed the song and described it as a "melodically energetic but sad worded ditty about a romantic breakup."
 Cash Box called it "a softly rocking record that combines memorable pop hooks in their distinctive reverb-soaked ambiance" and said that it has "a sound agreeable to just about any top 40 station."
 Record World said that "Its chorus is a mighty hook, capping another superb melody."

 "Knowing Me, Knowing You" continues to be regarded as one of ABBA's finest songs.
 In 2017, Billboard ranked the song number four on their list of the 15 greatest ABBA songs, and in 2021, Rolling Stone ranked the song number two on their list of the 25 greatest ABBA songs.

 Music video

 The music video for "Knowing Me, Knowing You" depicts the band against various colored backdrops singing while facing each other, turning away as a new line is sung.
 At the end of the video, the band's female members are seen walking away through thick snow.
-The video was directed by future Academy Award nominee Lasse Hallström and is a landmark in his career alongside most other videos of the band which were directed by him.
+The video was directed by future Academy Award nominee Lasse Hallström, as were most of their other videos.